A calibrated sensitivity analysis for matched observational studies with application to the effect of second-hand smoke exposure on blood lead levels in U.S. children: Application: Second-Hand Smoking and Blood Lead Levels in Children

-As we discussed in Section \ref{sec: calibration}, the magnitude of the regression coefficients, even after standardization, does not speak of their importance.
-We adopt two useful and interpretable metrics to describe the importance of the hypothesized unmeasured confounder relative to other observed covariates.
-In the outcome regression model, we assess the relative importance using both Pratt's method (\citealp{Pratt1987}) and the dominance analysis method (\citealp{Azen2003}).
+As is discussed in Section \ref{sec: calibration}, magnitudes of regression coefficients, even after standardization, do not necessarily speak of their importance.
+We adopt two useful and interpretable metrics to describe the importance of the hypothesized unmeasured confounder relative to that of other observed covariates.
+In the outcome regression model, we assess the relative variable importance using both Pratt's method (\citealp{Pratt1987}) and the dominance analysis method (\citealp{Azen2003}).
 The results are summarized in Table \ref{tbl: relative importance OR}.
 In Pratt's method, the contribution of each covariate is the share of total $R^2$ this covariate accounts for, while in the dominance analysis, the contribution of each covariate is the average increase in $R^2$ across all subset models.
 Although the two analyses have different motivations, the results align perfectly.
 With $\delta = 2$, the hypothesized binary unmeasured confounder $U$ is almost comparable to the observed covariate POVERTY (the poverty income ratio) in confounding the blood lead level.
 Similarly, we assess the relative importance of $U$ in confounding the propensity score under the logistic regression model via the generalized dominance analysis.
 With $\lambda = 1$, the hypothesized unmeasured confounder in fact has higher relative importance than any other observed covariates in confounding the treatment assignment.
-This supplementary information helps subject matter experts judge for themselves how reasonable this hypothesized unmeasured confounder is and how robust the causal conclusion is.
+This supplementary information helps subject matter experts judge for themselves how robust the causal conclusion is.

 We are now able to make causal statements regarding the detrimental effect of second-hand smoke on a child's blood lead level as follows.
 Under the assumption of treatment ignorability, the exposure to second-hand smoke causes a significant increase in blood lead levels in children, with a $95\%$ confidence interval being $(0.397, 0.808)$ $\mu$g/dL.
-To explain away this causal conclusion, an unmeasured confounder needs to be associated with blood lead level to a similar extent as the poverty-income ratio and at the same time be more associated with cotinine level than any of the eight observed covariates.
+To explain away this causal conclusion, the residual confounding represented by an independent binary unmeasured confounder needs to be associated with the blood lead level to a similar extent as the poverty income ratio and at the same time be more associated with the cotinine level than any of the eight observed covariates.